V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

            -red heat arrows radiating off computer
       - Stick man with frown

 For computers, dust is their worst nightmare.
-Dust build-up makes your components run hotter, lessens the life of fans, and covers the shiny exterior of your PC.
-It can be a hassle to clean PCs, as its an important step to take in keeping your computer running cool and quiet.
-ViPC not only has high quality dust filters all around the case for great cooling, but the top cover and dust filters are 100% dish washer friendly.
-A common mistake many people do is use compressed air to blow dust off their computer.
-While this gets the dust off in the short run, all of that dust doesn't magically disappear; now its floating all over your room.
+Dust build-up makes your components run hotter, shortens the life of fans, and covers the shiny exterior of your PC.
+It can be a hassle to clean PCs, but it's an important step to take in keeping your computer running cool and quiet.
+ViPC not only has high quality dust filters all around the case for great cooling, but the top cover and dust filters are also 100% dish washer friendly.
+A common mistake many people make is to use compressed air to blow dust off their computer.
+While this gets the dust off in the short run, all of that dust doesn't magically disappear; now it is floating all over your room.
 Our filters and cover can be thrown in the sink for true cleansing, keeping the airflow in your PC dust free.

 {% include table id="table-usabillity-clean" %}